|Schedule An Appointment||Clinical Office Address|

 Salt Lake City, UT 84132

 Stavros G. Drakos, MD/PhD is the Medical Director of the Cardiac Mechanical Support Program, Assistant Professor of Medicine/Cardiology, University of Utah and an Investigator at the Molecular Medicine Program, Eccles Institute of Human Genetics.
-He received his M.D. degree from the Medical School of the National University of Athens, Greece (1991 - 1997, Summa Cum Laude), and his PhD from the same university (1997-2000/ Mentor J.N.Nanas), with a thesis titled, “Pulsatile vs. non-pulsatile cardiac mechanical support in a porcine model of heart failure” (Excellence Award for PhD Thesis, Univ. of Athens).
+He received his M.D. degree from the Medical School of the National University of Athens, Greece (1991 - 1997, Summa Cum Laude), and his PhD from the same university (1997-2000/ Mentor J.N.Nanas, ex-trainee of the Univ. of Utah), with a thesis titled, “Pulsatile vs. non-pulsatile cardiac mechanical support in a porcine model of heart failure” (Award "Top 3 PhD Theses 2000-2005", Univ. of Athens).
 After finishing his internal medicine residency in Athens (1999-2001) he went on to complete an extended clinical and research fellowship in heart failure, transplant, and mechanical circulatory support at the University of Utah/ UTAH Cardiac Transplant program under the mentorship of Drs.
 Dale Renlund and E.M.
 Gilbert (2001-2003).
 He then completed a fellowship in clinical cardiology at the National University of Athens (2003 - 2006).
-Upon completion of his cardiology fellowship he joined the Division of Cardiology/ Department of Clinical Therapeutics, University of Athens and focused his clinical and research efforts on the advancement of the "Harefield - Athens Cardiac Recovery Program" under the mentorship of Drs.
+Upon completion of his cardiology fellowship he joined the Division of Cardiology/ Department of Clinical Therapeutics, University of Athens and focused his clinical and research efforts on the advancement of the "Harefield - Athens Cardiac Recovery Program" working closely with Drs.
 John Nanas/ University of Athens and Sir Magdi Yacoub/ Imperial College London (2004-2007).
 In 2007 he returned to the University of Utah to complete a post-doctoral in molecular medicine and heart failure at the Molecular Medicine Program, Eccles Institute of Human Genetics, Director Dean Y. Li, MD/PhD (2007 -2008).
 In 2008, Dr. Drakos was appointed as Assistant Professor of Medicine/ Cardiology and in 2012 he was also appointed as the Medical Director of the Cardiac Mechanical Support Program, University of Utah Healthcare.

 His clinical specialties include Heart Failure, Cardiac Mechanical Support, Cardiac Transplantation, CV Intensive Care Unit and General Cardiology.
 Dr. Drakos sees patients at the Cardiovascular Center, University of Utah Hospital, 50 N Medical Dr, Salt Lake City, Utah, 84132.
 For appointments please call 801-585-5122.